a-tol/resume/README.md

-# atol.github.io
+# Resume
-Literally just my resume.
+It's just my resume.
 Thanks for the storage, GitHub.